Big Memorial Day weekend travel expected despite gas prices

-Never mind the sky-high gasoline prices and air fares, people will come Memorial Day weekend — kicking off what travel and tourism officials expect to be a hot summer.
+Never mind the sky-high gasoline prices and airfares, people will come on Memorial Day weekend — kicking off what travel and tourism officials expect to be a hot summer.

 “By the looks of this Memorial Day travel forecast, the summer travel season is off to a sizzlin’ start,” said Debbie Haas, vice president of travel for AAA — The Auto Club Group.